 On January 14, 2021, the Company held the first extraordinary shareholders' meeting and a resolution was passed to increase cash capital by issuing ordinary shares through private placement with Uni-President Enterprise Co., Ltd., a strategic investor, as the subscriber.
-The purpose of the capital increase is to raise funds for capital expenditures, to enrich working capital and help b.
+The purpose of the capital increase is to raise funds for capital expenditures, to enrich working capital and help strengthen the capital structure.
+On January 14, 2021, the Company resolved to offer for subscription and issued 11,851 thousand ordinary shares of the Company.
+The subscription price was \$170 per share, and a total of \$2,014,670 thousand in cash was received.
+The record date of the cash capital increase was January 19, 2021.
+The rights and obligations of the shareholders of the ordinary shares issued through this private placement are the same as those of the shareholders of the Company's issued ordinary shares.
+However, in accordance with Article 43-8 of the Securities and Exchange Act, the ordinary shares of this private placement shall not be freely transferred within three years from the date of subscription.

+b.
 Capital surplus

 December 31

-2022 2021
+2023 2022

 May be used to offset a deficit, distributed as cash dividends, or transferred to share capital (1)

-Additional paid-in capital \$ 2,850,440 \$ 2,850,440
+Additional paid-in capital Treasury share transactions \$ 2,850,440 2,672 \$ 2,850,440 2,672

-Treasury share transactions 2,672 2,672

 May only be used to offset a deficit

-Convertible bonds - expired share option 150 150

-Treasury share transactions - share option 6,749 6,749

-Arising from share of changes in capital surplus of associates 2,809
+Convertible bonds - expired share option Treasury share transactions - share option Arising from share of changes in capital surplus of associates Others (2) 150 6,749 2,809 13,526 150 6,749 2,809 11,412

-Others (2) 11,412 9,680

-\$ 2,874,232 \$ 2,869,691
+\$ 2,876,346 \$ 2,874,232